 Jesus did not answer his disciples directly.
-Rather, he conveyed what was a much more important consideration for his Church.
-They task was to be witnesses to the resurrection.
+Rather, he told them that there was a more important consideration for his Church.
+They were to be witnesses to his resurrection.
 From Luke we read:

 “Thus it is written, that the Messiah is to suffer and to rise from the dead on the third day, and that repentance and forgiveness of sins is to be proclaimed in his name to all nations, beginning from Jerusalem.
 You are witnesses of these things.
 And see, I am sending upon you what my Father promised; so stay here in the city until you have been clothed with power from on high.”
 (Luke 24:46-49)

 There would be two essential ingredients to witnessing for Christ: 1) they were to proclaim the repentance and forgiveness of sins, and 2) that they would be clothed with power from on high.
 That does not sound like a seeker church with a watered down Gospel.
 Our church is not to blend into the world and thus, have little relevance.
 We need to be clothed with the Holy Spirit in order to fulfill our calling.
 The age of the apostolic faith is not over.
 We are now the apostles.

 Are we excited about the message that has been entrusted to us?
 The psalmist wrote:

 the Lord with the sound of the ram’s-horn.

 For God is King of all the earth;

 sing praises with all your skill.